stackhpc/ansible-slurm-appliance/docs/opentofu-remote-state.md

     cp environments/site/tofu/example-backends/gitlab.tf environments/$ENV/tofu
     ```

-2. Modify `environments/$ENV/tofu/gitlab.tf` file to set the default for the
+2. Modify `environments/$ENV/tofu/gitlab.tf` to set the default for the
    project ID.
 This can be found by clicking the 3-dot menu at the top right of
    the GitLab project page.